Guide to building a Real-time Notification System in React

 The benefits of a third-party solution

 Using a third-party tool for your notifications gets bug fixes, browser compatibility, and a large portion of maintenance tasks off your plate.
+These tools often come with advanced features such as customization options, programmatic controls, and support for animations.
 As the notification system needs to grow with the product, expansion is easier and less stressful.

 Beyond the basics